 Under Louisiana law, an LLC name must contain the words “limited liability company” or the abbreviation “L.L.C.” or “L.C.”
 (The name of a low-profit SMLLC must contain the words “Low-Profit Limited Iability Company,” the abbreviation “L3C”, or the abbreviation “l3c.”)

-Your LLC’s name must distinguishable from the names of other business entities already on file with the Louisiana Secretary of State.
-Names may be checked for availability by phone at 225-925-4704, by fax to 225-932-5314, or by mail to Louisiana Secretary of State, P. O. Box 94125, Baton Rouge, La.
+Your LLC’s name must be distinguishable from the names of other business entities already on file with the Louisiana Secretary of State.
+Names may be checked for availability online or by phone at 225-925-4704, fax to 225-932-5314, or mail to Louisiana Secretary of State, P. O. Box 94125, Baton Rouge, La.
 70804.
-You may reserve a name for up to 60 days by filing a Reservation of Corporate/Limited Liability Name with the secretary of state.
-The reservation must be filed by mail.
+You may reserve a name for up to 60 days by filing a Name Reservation of Corporation & Limited Liability form with the secretary of state.
+The reservation must be filed by mail or online.
 The filing fee is $25.

 A Louisiana LLC is created by filing Articles of Organization Limited Liability Company(Form #365) with the Louisiana Secretary of State.
 The articles must include the LLC's name and address; its purpose; and its duration.
 The signed articles must be notarized.
 The articles must be accompanied by an Initial Report (form #973) which lists the LLC’s members' and managers' names and addresses.